Unlawful Societies Act 1799: Provisions

+Subsequent developments

 The act was not particularly effective, as radical political organisations continued in more secret or less formal ways.
 Even where prosecutions could have been made under the act, other legislation was preferred.
-Significant parts of the law were repealed under the Newspapers Printers and Reading Rooms Repeal Act 1869, while others continued in force (albeit obsolete and deprecated) until the Criminal Justice Act 1967.
+Significant parts of the law were repealed under the Newspapers Printers and Reading Rooms Repeal Act 1869 (32 & 33 Vict. c.
+24), while others continued in force (albeit obsolete and deprecated) until the Criminal Justice Act 1967.
 The most long-lived provision of the act has been the requirement for printers to place an "imprint" on their work.
-This provision was relaxed in the Printer's Imprint Act 1961 to exclude simple documents like greeting cards or invoice books.
+This provision was relaxed in the Printer's Imprint Act 1961 (9 & 10 Eliz.
+2. c.
+31) to exclude simple documents like greeting cards or invoice books.
 At that time, some unscrupulous customers apparently instructed printers to omit their imprints, and then refused to pay their bills on the grounds that the work had been conducted illegally.
 The imprint requirement as amended in 1961 is technically still in force, but widely considered obsolete.
 A similar, but more detailed, provision was introduced in section 143 of the Political Parties, Elections and Referendums Act 2000 to require the disclosure of printer, publisher and promoter of any material produced as part of an election campaign.

-Legacy
+Sections 15–33, and so much of " sections 34–39 as relates to those sections, was repealed by section 1 of, and the first schedule to, the Newspapers, Printers, and Reading Rooms Repeal Act 1869 (32 & 33 Vict. c.
+24), which came into force on 12 July 1869.

+Sections 4, 11 from "save" to the end, and 12 and 39 of the act were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116), which came into force on 21 August 1871.

+Section 37 of the act was repealed by section 2 of, and the schedule to, the Public Authorities Protection Act 1893 (56 & 57 Vict. c.
+61), which came into force on 1 January 1894.

-The whole act was repealed by section 13(2) of, and part I of schedule 4 to, the Criminal Law Act 1967.
+The whole act was repealed by section 13(2) of, and part I of schedule 4 to, the Criminal Law Act 1967, which came into force on 21 July 1967.